Document Migration and Vendor Lock-In: A Nightmare Scenario We've All Experienced

 Solutions and integrations that are vendor-neutral ensure that your system can interoperate with a wide array of other systems and services, reducing the risk of vendor lock-in.

-In our case, FormKiQ’s usage of AWS products, including Amazon S3 and Amazon DynamoDB, within a cloud account under your organization’s control, combined with our source code being made available, ensures that it’s possible to detach our participation as a vendor completely without losing access to the system or its functionality.
+In our case, FormKiQ’s usage of AWS products, including Amazon S3 and Amazon DynamoDB, within a cloud account under your organization’s control, combined with our source code often made available (with some restrictions), ensures that it’s possible to detach our participation as a vendor completely without losing access to the system or its functionality.

 10. Customization and Extensibility